-- To manually clone one system at a time, edit the config.cdf file to set host- and site-specific attributes and manually apply the CDF to an installed target system using the sysman -clone -apply command. - To clone one system during a Full Installation, edit the config.cdf file to set host- and site-specific attributes, and position the config.cdf file in one of four acceptable locations.
+- To manually clone one system at a time, edit the config.cdf file to set host- and site-specific attributes, copy the CDF to the target system, and manually apply the CDF to an installed target system using the sysman -clone -apply command. - To clone one system during a Full Installation, edit the config.cdf file to set host- and site-specific attributes, and position the config.cdf file in one of four acceptable locations.